The-Marcy-Lab-School/CLI-Task-Manager/INVESTIGATION.md

 2. Find the variables, functions, parameters, and object property names in the application (search for `const` and `let` keywords).
 Do they clearly describe the content they hold / the functionality they perform?
 What patterns do you see in naming?
 Why is this important?
 3. How are imports, exports, functions and code blocks organized?
 Is there a logical and consistent flow that makes the code easy to follow?
 4. What do you think the reason is that some files are in the `src` sub-folder while other files are in the root of the project.
 What is the purpose or benefit of this separation?

 **My Notes:**

-* ...
-* ...
-* ...

-**My Notes**

-* ...
-* ...
-* ...

-### User Interface Design

-The user interface is how humans interact with our programs.
-Even in a simple command-line application, thoughtful design choices can make the difference between a frustrating or confusing experience and one that feels intuitive and pleasant to use.

-**Investigation Questions:**

-1. Look at the menu display in `showMenu()`.
-The menu shows numbered options (1, 2, 3, 4) and asks the user to "Choose an option (1-4)".
-Why do you think the menu uses numbers for the options?
-What are the potential downsides of having the user type out in words what they would like to do?
-For example: "Choose an option: add an item, view tasks, complete a task, exit".
-2. In the `viewTasks()` function, tasks are displayed with checkboxes: `[x]` for completed tasks and `[ ]` for incomplete tasks.
-Do you think this visual representation is easy to understand?
-What alternative ways of displaying this information can you think of?
-3. Look at the `console.clear()` call at the end of the `while` loop in `showMenu()`.
-It occurs after a final `prompt()` for the user to press Enter.
-How would the user experience change if we didn't clear the console?
-How would it change if we removed the `prompt()` that comes right before it?
-4. When a user completes a task, the program shows a message like `Task "walk the dog" marked as completed!`.
-Why is it important that the user sees these messages?
-How would the user experience change without these messages?

-**My Notes:**